naacl-org/naacl-hlt-2015/call-for-workshops.md

 - <http://www.cis.udel.edu/~carberry/ACL/Workshops/workshop-conf-financial-policy.html>
 - <http://www.cis.udel.edu/~carberry/ACL/Workshops/workshops-Sig-financial-policy.html>

 Proposals may be submitted as Plain text, MS Word, or PDF documents (preferably PDF).
-Proposals should be attached and emailed to the workshop organizers (naacl.acl.emnlp.w15@gmail.com) no later than 18 October 2014, Samoa Standard Time (SST) (UTC/GMT-11). *You should receive a confirmation of proposal receipt within 24 hours.
-If you do not, please get in touch with Sebastian Riedel:s.riedel@ucl.ac.uk*
+Proposals should be attached and emailed to the workshop organizers (<{{site.email.workshopchairs}}>) no later than 18 October 2014, Samoa Standard Time (SST) (UTC/GMT-11). *You should receive a confirmation of proposal receipt within 24 hours.
+If you do not, please get in touch with Sebastian Riedel: s.riedel@ucl.ac.uk*

 Notification of acceptance of workshop proposals will occur no later than 2 November 2014.